 Deepa Pullanikkatil's profile

-Prof. Charlie Shackleton (Research chair in Interdisciplinary Science in Land and Natural Resource Use for Sustainable Livelihoods, Rhodes University) and I are considering the possibility of a book, the main purpose of which would be to present and illustrate the human side of Non-Timber Forest Products (NTFP) and their capacity for changing lives and poverty alleviation of some.
+Prof. Charlie Shackleton (Research chair in Interdisciplinary Science in Land and Natural Resource Use for Sustainable Livelihoods, Rhodes University) and I put together a book, to present and illustrate the human side of Non-Timber Forest Products (NTFP) and their capacity for changing lives and poverty alleviation of some.

-The rationale for the proposed book is simple.
+The rationale for the book was simple.
 There has been much academic and policy debate on the potential of NTFPs to alleviate poverty.
 The summary, quantitative stats may indicate that the potential is low, yet NTFPs certainly do provide an avenue out of poverty for some.
 In the quantitative analysis of the monetary values and percentages, the personal stories of those who have moved out of poverty have been lost.
-This book will provide a suite of life stories and narratives of people who have lifted themselves out of poverty through trade in NTFPs.
-This is an exciting chance to write narrative stories that will provide a human touch and a voice to NTFP users.
+This book provides a suite of life stories and narratives of people who have lifted themselves out of poverty through trade in NTFPs.